ricebear-org/ricebear-org.github.io/discord.md

 - RaufBot, which posts Discord-Datamining updates to `#discord-news`.

-- Mudae.
-This is a 3rd-party bot not hosted by ricebear.
-Its main function is a gacha game, accessable by members with Mudae Access.

-- The following 3rd-party music bots: Hydra, Rythm, and Rythm 2.
+- The following 3rd-party music bots: Rythm and Rythm 2.

 Before requesting a separate bot to join the guild, try looking for an [equivalent cog on index.discord.red](https://index.discord.red).